Chaos (Jagerstadt Chaos von Celhaus ATD)

 UKC Nosework titles: PTN & PTA

 Chaos passed his PT1 & PT2 tests in June 2014.
 This made him eligible to compete for serious nose work titles, but there weren’t any trials in our area until 2016.
 The reason is that UKC (United Kennel Club) took over nose work competition from United Nosework (the group which created this new canine sport) on July 1, 2014.
 They took months to enter all the United Nosework titles into their own system.
-Chaos will hopefully still be sound enough to compete at our local nosework trial in October 2017, but driving hundreds of miles for other trials is unfair to him now that he’s 11 and failing.
+By the time UKC nosework trials were available, Chaos was deteriorating so he never got to compete before cancer suddenly took him in early 2018.

 NADAC Agility Titles: